mdsumner/wmts/README.md

 status](https://travis-ci.org/mdsumner/wmts.svg?branch=master)](https://travis-ci.org/mdsumner/wmts)
 <!-- badges: end -->

-The goal of wmts is to …
+The goal of wmts is to obtain imagery from WMTS image servers.
+See [GDAL for details on WMTS](https://gdal.org/drivers/raster/wmts.html).

-NOT USEABLE yet, watch out
+## Beware

   - will create temporary files (gdalwmscache, and raster temp)
   - no checks for in-bounds for tiles